You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Frizzy hair, thin hair, curly hair, color-treated hair—when it comes to hair types, the options are endless.
 But there’s one hair characteristic that’s practically universal, meaning it can occur regardless of your hair type or other hair care concerns.
 What is it?
-A cowlick.
-Perhaps you’ve heard of them, or maybe you have one and don’t even realize it!
-Either way, today we’re talking all things cowlick: what, exactly, a cowlick is, how you should style hair with a cowlick, and whether it’s possible to hide a cowlick.
+Cowlick hair.
+Perhaps you’ve heard of it, or maybe you have one and don’t even realize it!
+Either way, today we’re talking all things cowlick: what is a cowlick, how you should style hair with a cowlick, and how to get rid of a cowlick temporarily.
 Keep reading to learn more about cowlicks, including our best hair styling products and tips to tame them.

-As much as you may love your cowlick at times, there will certainly be other times when you’ll want to hide it.
+Can you get rid of a cowlick?
+Yes—temporarily, that is.
+As much as you may start to love your cowlick at times, there will certainly be other times when you’ll want to hide it.
 The hair that forms a cowlick is known to be very stubborn to style—the strands grow vertically, for goodness sake.
-Even though it might seem like an uphill battle, there are certain styling tips, techniques, and products that can help you hide your cowlick, pronto.
+Even though it might seem like an uphill battle, there are certain styling tips, techniques, and products that can help you get rid of a cowlick, pronto.
 Yes, it is possible to hide a cowlick!
 Keep reading for our best suggestions.

-If you need to tame your cowlick but aren't due to wash your hair, try wetting just the area that needs to be re-styled.
+If you need to tame your cowlick but aren't due to wash your hair, try wetting just the area that needs to be restyled.
 Simply wet a comb or brush, then run it through your cowlick a couple of times to seal it back into place.
+This is an especially important tip if you’re working with cowlick bangs.

 Here’s a little trick to try and outsmart your cowlick: When your hair is damp, blow-dry your cowlick in the opposite direction that it naturally grows.
 If it grows straight up, then try blow-drying the section of hair in all different directions.
 Use a round brush to help maneuver your strands.

-Editor’s note: Before you reach for that blow-dryer, it’s important to protect your strands—whatever your hair type—with a heat protectant spray, like the L'Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray.
+Editor’s note: Before you reach for that blow-dryer, it’s important to protect your strands—regardless of your hair type—with a heat protectant spray, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray.

 After you’re done heat styling, use a small hair clip to hold your cowlick in place while you finish up the rest of your makeup routine and get dressed.
 We all know the awful feeling of spending time blow-drying, then going about the rest of your business only to come back 10 minutes later to find that your entire hairstyle has become a mess.
 Use a small clip that won’t leave any kinks behind, such as a bobby pin.